 That means doing the legwork and gathering the evidence you need to make the best case possible.
 That also means taking the pressure off of you to formulate the grounds on which you will claim to be the best fit for your children.

-To be sure, the courts in child custody cases won’t be considering what’s best for you or your former spouse in a case like this.
+To be sure, the courts in these cases won’t be considering what’s best for you or your former spouse in a case like this.
 They will be focusing on what’s best for your children.
 That means the less stressed out and more stable you are, the greater the likelihood that they land with you.

 Look for an Attorney with Experience in Your Kind of Child Custody Case